 View the white papers and summaries in the 'documents and related content tab'.

 February 5 to 14, 2020 — Stakeholder workshops

 We held four workshops with stakeholders to discuss and get input on the four areas of focus for the review.
-Presentations from those workshops are available in the 'Documents and related content' tab.
+View the presentations from those workshops, along with a summary of the public feedback we gathered, in the 'Documents and related content' tab.

 November 25, 2019 — Update and Council input

 Staff presented the public engagement results and received Council endorsement for the white paper outlines.
 View the staff report to Council in the 'documents and related content' tab.